imranzaheer612/Building-64-bit-Kernal/README.md

 Things you gonna need first.

-* Dokcer installed and added to path
+* Docker installed and added to path
 * Qemu installed and added to path
 * Text Editor (you can use atom or vscode)
 * WSL 2 should be activated on your windows